UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 You would also include those element's id's in the `elements` array of corresponding [category objects](#category-objects).
 You can look at the sample files for examples of how to structure this.
 It is best practice to only have one element for each of these breakdown properties present in the `elements` array.
 For instance, it would confuse parsers to have both "INT" and "EXT" elements in the same breakdown.

 Some scheduling software includes categories as part of the breakdown itself.
 Examples of these keys are Unit, Location and Script Day.
-These are not included as keys in the breakdown object directly, but can be inferred by the inclusion of elements that are in those categories, as in the above slugline example.
+These are not included as keys in the breakdown object directly, but can be referenced by the inclusion of elements that are in those categories, as in the above slugline example.

 The `time` key refers to the estimated time it will take to shoot the scene.
 This is measured in milliseconds in order to easily conform to common coding practices.
 An example value would be 5700000 if the scene were estimated to take 1h 35m to shoot.
 (95m * 60 * 1000)